DreaminDani/desandoval-blog/content/posts/2020-03-24_Working-from-home.md

 I've found that the same outcomes that come from pair programming—like fewer distractions, higher quality work products and increased information flow within a team—can also be garnered from pairing with product managers, other designers and programmers on things other than code.

-During standup or via a direct message throughout the day, I'll try to find time with my teammates to pair on my own work or work that they have on their plate.
+During a daily standup meeting or via direct messages throughout the day, I'll try to find time with my teammates to pair on my own work or work that they have on their plate.
 Even if it's just 30 minutes of my day, having that time to connect with members of my team one-on-one helps us stay on the same page and trust one another with difficult decisions.

 ## 4. Try timing yourself (and maybe turn off notifications)